-Doerr’s fiction has been translated into over thirty languages, and is anthologized in The Best American Short Stories, The Anchor Book of New American Short Stories, and The Scribner Anthology of Contemporary Fiction.
+Doerr’s fiction has been translated into over forty languages, and is anthologized in The Best American Short Stories, The Anchor Book of New American Short Stories, and The Scribner Anthology of Contemporary Fiction.
 He was notified that he won the Rome Prize from the American Academy of Arts and Letters on the day his wife gave birth to newborn twins.
-He has won the Story Prize, which is considered the most prestigious prize in the U.S. for a collection of short stories, and the Sunday Times EFG Short Story Award, which is the largest prize in the world for a single short story.
+He has won the Story Prize, considered the most prestigious prize in the U.S. for a collection of short stories, and the Sunday Times EFG Short Story Award, the largest prize in the world for a single short story.
 In 2007, the British literary magazine Granta placed Doerr on its list of 21 Best of Young American novelists.

 Doerr has lectured at campuses all over the country on originality, the importance of failure, and the role of wonder in contemporary life.
 He is currently working on two novels, one set in 15th-century Europe, and another set in the future.
 Born and raised in Cleveland, Ohio, he now lives in Boise, Idaho with his wife and two sons.

 For more information about Anthony Doerr, please visit www.anthonydoerr.com/.